Context-self contrastive pretraining for crop type semantic segmentation: Results

-We compare our method's performance over random initialization in training recently proposed models using the T31TFM-1618 and German datasets.
-Table \ref{satellite_results_main} and Figs.\ref{fig:confmat_de}, \ref{fig:confmat_fr} respectively present performance metrics and confusion matrices while Fig.\ref{fig:qual_examples_de_fr} visually compares predictions.
-Both quantitative and qualitative comparisons indicate a clear advantage of CSCL over the randomly initialized baselines, achieving new state-of-the-art results.
-In Fig.\ref{fig:loss_curves} we present train and evaluation loss curves for Germany.
-Both training and evaluation losses are lower for the pre-trained models compared to their random initialization counterparts.
-We note that performance is significantly lower for our experiments using the T31TFM-1618 compared to the German data.
-This is mainly attributed to a few bad performing classes as shown in Fig.\ref{fig:confmat_fr}.
+Finally, it is worth considering why the final performance is significantly lower for our experiments using the T31TFM-1618 compared to the German data.
+This is mainly attributed to a few bad performing classes as shown in Fig.\ref{fig:confmat_fra}.
 As a sanity check we run further tests with the label groupings from \cite{garnot2019satellite} who reported {\it overall accuracy} $0.942$ and {\it mIoU} $0.509$ reaching similar performance ($0.963$ and $0.543$) and although not directly comparable it indicates the added difficulty of training in this AOI.